 - 1. The freight forecast should be adjusted and only realistic socio-economic revenues should be included in the CBA. - 2.
 Extensive CAPEX reduction should be implemented.
-Economically feasible technical alternatives are described in the COWI feasibility study
+Economic technical alternatives are described in the COWI feasibility study15

 A new revised CBA auditing should be ordered by an independent body not affiliated with the project promoters.